lonerapier/lonerapier.github.io/docs/plugins/BasesPage.md

 - **Property configuration**: Custom display names for properties.
 - **Link rendering**: Wikilinks and Markdown links within cell values are rendered as clickable links.

+## Interaction with `unlisted` pages

+`BasesPage` respects the `file.data.unlisted` convention written by [[UnlistedPages]] and [[EncryptedPages]].
+Pages marked `unlisted: true` (or encrypted pages with `stealth: true`) are excluded from every rendered base view — table, list, board, cards, gallery, and any custom view — regardless of whether the base's filter expression would match them.
+Unlisted pages also cannot be dereferenced from formulas on visible pages via `.asFile()`.

+> [!note]
+> Base views are **server-side rendered** HTML baked at build time.
+They do not update client-side after a visitor decrypts an encrypted page.
+Graph, explorer, and search all re-hydrate from the patched in-memory content index and show newly-unlocked pages for the rest of the browser session — base views do not, because they were materialized at build time with unlisted pages already excluded.
+A visitor who successfully decrypts a revealable encrypted page will see it appear in graph, explorer, and search, but **not** in any base view, until the site is rebuilt with that page listed.
+This is the same structural limitation that applies to backlinks, recent notes, folder listings, and tag listings.

 ## Configuration

 This plugin accepts the following configuration options: